TheFox/wallet/README.md

 # Wallet

-A Ruby library for tracking your finances.
+A spreadsheet likewise Ruby library to track your finances.
 Using the best data format ever, YAML.
+It's designed to host the data offline, e.g. in a Git repository.

 ## Installation